 - Local News

-A Vandalia man faces up to 30 years in prison for his alleged role in the heroin overdose death of an Altamont man earlier this year.
+An Altamont man was sentenced Thursday to 17 years in prison in connection with the fatal heroin overdose of an Effingham woman earlier this year.

 - More Local News Headlines